Jmv-Exploration/Jmv-Exploration/README.md

 ## 👋 About Me

-I'm Jhonatan Martinez, an aspiring researcher focused on Artificial Intelligence and Robotics.
+An aspiring researcher focused on Artificial Intelligence and Robotics.
 My main goal is to explore intelligent systems, develop algorithms for autonomous agents, and contribute to solving real-world research challenges through code and experimentation.
 Beyond building solutions, I'm passionate about making scientific knowledge more understandable and accessible.

 ## 🎯 What Drives Me